liggiorgio/ogd/Docs/GameDesignDocument.md

 ![The dirty screen](pictures/animations_whowantspie_2.png)

+The cream spots will simply disappeared once rubbed once.

 6. Isn't it time?

 As soon as the card is activated, the opponent's screen will be shadowed with a light blue filter.
 At the same time, 12 hour buttons will appear in random spots throughout the victim's screen.